 Map the world from outer space.

-At UON we train surveyors capable of meeting the biggest global challenges.
+Our Bachelor of Surveying degree is designed to train surveyors capable of meeting the biggest global surveying and town planning challenges.
 As a surveyor you could work as a geodesist analysing polar motion and measuring the movements of the earth’s crust.
 You might be involved in preparation for the building of a new tunnel.
 Or you could work with local government, mapping flood areas and contributing to disaster preparedness.

 What is surveying?
 Surveyors specialise in the measurement, management, analysis and display of spatial information describing the Earth and its physical features.
 Surveyors work on the local and global scale, on projects as diverse as the planning of local facilities, to the prediction of earthquakes and mapping of the ocean floor.